 First of all, congratulations on making the decision to start cycling!
 You are joining a group of commuters who are some of the healthiest and happiest!

 Don’t have a bicycle?
 There are lots of places to get a bicycle including local bike shops, bigger retailers, and online.
 There is also a community space called Bike Again! that sells used bicycles at a more affordable price.
-If purchasing a bicycle is a barrier for you, get in touch with us and we may be able to point you to community resources for low-cost or free bicycles.

 Learn where you can cycle.
 While bicycles are allowed on most streets and roads (except for 100-series highways), you may not feel comfortable riding on every street.
 Once you’re feeling good about getting on your bike, you can plan your ride with the Halifax Bike Map.
-This map shows various multi-use pathways, bikeways, and suggested calmer routes for getting around in Halifax by bicycle. - I cycle sometimes for recreation on trails around the city but am curious about cycling on the street for transportation.
+This map shows various multi-use pathways, bikeways, and suggested calmer routes for getting around in Halifax by bicycle.

 Cycling on the street can be a much different experience than the trail but there are resources available in Halifax to help you build the skills and knowledge you need to make the transition.